 The Student Computer Laboratory, strategically located in the Hurst Library, provides students and classes with the most current software and hardware to support their academic program needs.
 This facility provides network and Internet access to students for academic, professional, and personal research.
-Operational hours are posted in the Library.
+The computer lab is open 24/7.